HL7/fhir-mCODE-ig/input/pagecontent/conformance-general.md

 #### Identify mCODE Patients

 To facilitate conformance testing, testing software must be able to determine which patients are "mCODE Patients" -- those in scope for mCODE.
-In general, all patients with confirmed cancer diagnoses SHOULD be covered by mCODE, but mCODE provides several ways to to identify mCODE patients.
-See the [Declaring Scope](conformance-patients.html) page for details.
+In general, all patients with confirmed cancer diagnoses SHOULD be covered by mCODE, but mCODE provides several ways to to identify the group of mCODE patients.
+See the [Identifying mCODE Patients](conformance-patients.html) page for details.

 #### Follow Conformance Requirements for Supported Profiles